International Driving Permits

 - Complete this International Driving Permit application form (PDF 412KB/2 pages)

-- Include your payment of $39 plus express postage costs as detailed on the application form, if you require the IDP to be sent to you
+- Include your payment of $39 plus express postage costs as detailed on the application form, if you require the IDP to be sent to you (Cash is not accepted please see application form for other methods of payment)

 IMPORTANT NOTE: While the NRMA takes all steps to ensure accuracy of the information provided, it must be noted that requirements may change in individual countries and motorists are encouraged to check with the club or local authority in the country they plan to visit either prior to or on arrival in that country to ensure all IDP requirements are complied with.Send all the above documentation to: